Contrastive Learning for Lane Detection via cross-similarity: Results

 \subsubsection{CLRNet}

-Table~\ref{tab:3} (Appendix Table~\ref{tab:9}) presents the effectiveness of CLLD on CLRNet performance.
-Compared to prior contrastive learning methods, CLLD achieves over $1\%$ improvement on the Recall metric of CuLane.
-It also achieves state-of-the-art results on TuSimple accuracy and CuLane's F-Measure.
+Table~\ref{tab:3} (Appendix Table 9) presents the effectiveness of CLLD on CLRNet.
+Compared to prior contrastive learning methods, CLLD achieves over $1\%$ improvement in recall for CuLane dataset.
+It also achieves SOTA results on TuSimple accuracy and CuLane's F1-Measure.
 Similar to previous studies, PixPro achieves better Precision on CuLane.
-Unlike U-Net and RESA, CLRNet does not use a segmentation-based approach to detect lanes.
-Instead, it identifies lane anchors and connects them to achieve better lane extrapolation.
-However, when combined with CLLD, CLRNet does not show as much improvement in detecting low visible lanes such as those in shadow sub-data when compared to the other two segmentation-based models.
-This does not mean that segmentation-based lane detection is outdated as it is more flexible in its detection mechanism, making it a more generalized approach.
-The results obtained from TuSimple are evidence to support this claim.
+CLRNet is not a semantic segmentation approach.
+Instead, it detects lane anchors and connects them to achieve better lane extrapolation. {CLRNet exhibits marginal improvement with the integration of CLLD.
+This is attributed to CLRNet's strategy of refining lane detection at a higher layer; if it detects the majority of lane segments, it can extrapolate to fill in missing parts.
+However, if it fails to identify most of the lane segments, it may disregard the segments it has detected.
+While CLLD enhances the likelihood of detecting lane segments within CLRNet, the refinement of lanes at a higher level means that detecting discrete lane segments at lower levels may not significantly boost performance.}